Russo–Circassian War: Final Circassian unification

-Later in 1839, the Circassians declared Bighuqal (Anapa) as their new capital and Hawduqo Mansur as the leader of the Circassian Confederation.
-Thus, all tribes of Circassia were nominally united.
+Later in 1839, the Circassians declared Bighurqal (Anapa) as their new capital and Hawduqo Mansur as the leader of the Circassian Confederation.
+Thus, Circassians were nominally united.
 The following year, Hawduqo Mansur gave a speech addressing the Circassian nation:

 Even if we lose many of our brave warriors, we have men and young boys to replace them!
 Worst case, we will not be able to use our rifles because we don't have gunpowder and ammo.
 We will still fight with swords and daggers in our hands!
 We will never ever bow to the enemies!
 Even if the whole world leaves us alone and we are cornered to the last point of our country, it will be seen what the Circassians can do.
 If necessary, we will have to mercifully take the lives of our women and children with our own hands, so that they do not fall into the hands of the enemy and suffer more.
 And then, to avenge them, we too must perish.